 3 comments on “Outer Circle Bridge Plan”

-I agree that a bridge is needed at Toorak Road to provide a high level crossing for Cyclists and Walkers to safely cross Toorak Road but disagree that this should be built on the Western side of the existing railway bridge.
+I agree that a bridge is needed at Toorak Rd to provide a high level crossing for cyclists and walkers to safely cross Toorak Road but disagree that this should be built on the western side of the existing railway bridge.

-At some point The Outer Circle Rail Trail has to cross the Alamein railway line between Hartwell and Burwood Stations and for the following reasons this would be achieved far more safely by constructing the proposed new Bike Path Bridge and its approaches on the Eastern side of the line.
+At some point the Outer Circle Rail Trail has to cross the Alamein Line between Hartwell and Burwood stations and, for the following reasons, this would be achieved far more safely by constructing the proposed new bike path bridge and its approaches on the eastern side of the line.

-The existing railway crossing at Fordham Avenue is located approximately half way between the Burwood and Hartwell railway stations where trains are travelling at high speed and where the line is slightly higher than the surrounding ground and with its zig-zag layout this makes it extremely difficult for cyclists (young and old) to negotiate it.
+The existing railway crossing at Fordham Avenue is located approximately half way between the Burwood and Hartwell railway stations where trains are travelling at high speed and where the line is slightly higher than the surrounding ground and, with its chicanes, this makes it extremely difficult for cyclists (young and old) to negotiate it.

 In contrast, there is an existing very easy to use bike & pedestrian level crossing adjoining the northern end of the Burwood Railway Station where trains are travelling at no more than platform speed and would be able to stop in time if someone (again young or old) is caught on the tracks.